endeavouros-team/Branding/README.md

 ---

+* April 2025: adding README.md to fastfetch folder with info on how to use it including screenshots
-* Jan 2025 adding Wallpapers for Mercury Release (dark and light variant)
+* Jan 2025: adding Wallpapers for Mercury Release (dark and light variant)
 * Nov 27 2024: Recreating the repo with fixed images, adding information to make it easier for contributors to use them.
 * Jun 17.2024: Exchanging wallpaper for Endeavour release
 * 18.10.2023: Galileo Wallpapers in